fanchymarin/invoice-management-system/README.md

 ## API Usage

 The application provides a REST API for accessing invoice data.
-Set the `Accept: application/json` header to receive JSON responses.
+Set the `Accept: application/json` and `Authorization: Basic <base64-encoded-credentials>` headers in your requests to receive JSON responses.

 ### Endpoints